SamClassicPatch/GameExecutable/README.md

-# Custom Serious Sam Executable
+# Patched Serious Sam Executable

-This project is used to build your own custom Serious Sam Classic executable files and includes a number of modern enhancements that aren't present in the original code.
+This project contains code for building custom Serious Sam Classic executable files that includes a number of modern enhancements that aren't present in the original code, nor in the official Steam patch.

 Original source code of the executable is taken from the `SeriousSam` project from [Serious Engine 1.10](https://github.com/Croteam-official/Serious-Engine).

-This project is based on **Serious Engine 1 SDK** (v1.05 or v1.07) and this repository should reside alongside the `Engine` folder (just like `EntitiesMP`, `GameMP` etc.).
+This project is based on **Serious Engine 1 SDK**, meaning that it's perfectly compatible with vanilla classic games.

-A VS2013+ compatible version can be found at https://github.com/DreamyCecil/SeriousSam_SDK107

 ## Building

+Before building the code, make sure to load in the submodules.
+Use `git submodule update --init --recursive command` to load files for all submodules.

 To compile the executable, you'll need to use a compiler from Microsoft Visual C++ 6.0.